‘This Is Us’ Star Sterling K. Brown Joins Tik Tok And The Results Are Hilarious

 “Okay, but why do I love this so much,” remarked a second fan of the actor.

-“Probably gonna download the app just so I can follow this kind of energy,” stated a third fan, who apparently liked the video so much he plans to continue to watch future videos posted by the television star.
+“Probably gonna download the app just so I can follow this kind of energy,” stated a third commenter, who apparently liked the video so much, he plans to continue to watch future clips posted by the television star.

-This is not the first time that Sterling has demonstrated his dance skills for fans.
+This is not the first time that Sterling has demonstrated his dance skills.

-During an appearance on The Kelly Clarkson Show that aired in late December 2019, Sterling attempted to teach two retro hip hop moves to Kelly and her guest-star, actress Karen Gillan, star of Jumanji: The Next Level.
+During an appearance on The Kelly Clarkson Show that aired in late December 2019, Sterling attempted to teach two retro hip hop moves to Kelly and her guest star, actress Karen Gillan, star of Jumanji: The Next Level.

 He instructed the women to try the Cabbage Patch, a popular move where a dancer is stationary except for the movement of the arms and hips, swaying seductively in a circle.

-Sterling then demonstrated The Running Man for the audience, telling both Kelly and Karen not to try the fast-paced move because they were wearing heels.
+Sterling then demonstrated the Running Man for the audience, telling both Kelly and Karen not to try the fast-paced move because they were wearing heels.